StewAlexander-com/NetVendor/README.md

 ### Network & API Behavior

 - **Internet connectivity required**: API vendor lookups require internet access.
 Without connectivity, only cached vendors (from `oui_cache.json`) are available.
-- **API timeout**: 5-second timeout per API request.
-Failed requests are retried with exponential backoff across multiple services.
+- **API timeout**: 5-second timeout per API request prevents hangs on slow/unreliable networks.
+Failed requests are retried with exponential backoff across multiple services (maximum 2 retry cycles per service).
 - **Rate limiting**: Automatic rate limiting (1-2 seconds between calls) prevents API throttling.
 Service rotation handles temporary failures gracefully.
 - **Offline operation**: After initial cache population, you can run without external lookups using the `--offline` flag (when invoking `NetVendor.py`).
 In this mode, uncached MACs will appear as `Unknown`.
+- **No infinite hangs**: All network operations are bounded by timeouts.
+Even if all API services are unavailable, the tool will complete within a reasonable time (worst case: ~30 seconds for 100 uncached MACs with all retries).

 ### Disk Space & Output Files